-Infinity Pre-school is a small rural setting providing quality education and care for children aged two to four years.
-We have a team of six well qualified Early Years practitioners: The Manager holds a degree in Working with Children (specialising in Early Years) with Early Years Professional Status (EYPS), one person has a degree in Disability Studies with Early Years childhood Studies, one person is a qualified teacher and three people hold Level 3 childcare qualifications.
+Infinity Pre-school is a semi-rural setting providing quality education and care for children aged two to four years.
+We have a team of well qualified Teachers and Early Years practitioners: The Manager holds a degree in Working with Children (specialising in Early Years) with Early Years Professional Status, three members of staff hold teacher status and three practitioners hold Level 3 childcare qualifications.

-The team fulfil the responsibilities of Safeguarding Officer, Special Educational Needs Co-ordinator (SENCO), Behaviour Support, Equality and Diversity Officer and Parental Coordinator.
+The team fulfil the responsibilities of Safeguarding Officer, Special Educational Needs Coordinator's (SENCO), Behaviour Support, Equality and Diversity Officer and Parental Coordinator.